Which are the Top Patent Prosecution Firms in Germany?

 The key metrics that we used to derive our insights are as follows:

-- Prosecution Trend: The prosecution trend helps to understand the landscape of the German law firms that are involved in patent filing in the country.
+- Prosecution Trend: The prosecution trend helps to understand the landscape of the German law firms that are involved in a patent filing in the country.
 We have further divided this into two parts:

-- Top Law Firms associated with German Companies: The metric would help understand about the law firms that are involved in filing patents for the innovation done within Germany.
+- Top Law Firms associated with German Companies: The metric would help understand the law firms that are involved in filing patents for the innovation done within Germany.

 - Top Law Firms associated with foreign companies: The metric would help understand about firms that cater to foreign clients.